paymentwall/paymentwall.github.io/index.md

 ## Extensions & Plugins

 * [Extensions & Plugins](/modules/aMember).
-Paymentwall provide a set of plugins to hosting platform.
+Paymentwall provides a set of plugins to hosting platform.